-Resonance Production : Most generators use the prescriptions of Rein-42.1.2.
-Sehgal [20] to simulate neutrino-induced single pion production.
+Most generators use the prescriptions of Rein-Sehgal [20] to simulate neutrino-induced single pion production.
 To obtain the cross section for a particular channel, they calculate the amplitude for the production of each resonance multiplied by the probability for the decay of that resonance into that particular channel.
 Implementation differences include the number of resonances included, whether the amplitudes are added coherently or incoherently, the invariant mass range over which the model is used, how non-resonant backgrounds are included, inclusion of lepton mass terms, and the model parameter values (in particular the axial mass).
 In this model it is also possible to calculate the cross-sections of single photon, kaon and η productions by changing the decay probability of the resonances, which are included in some of the programs.
 However, it is known that discrepancies exist between the recent pion electro/photoproduction data and the results from the simulation data with the same framework, i.e. vector part of this model.
 There are several attempts to overcome this issue [21] and some of the generators started using more appropriate form factors.
-The GiBUU and NuWro generators do not use the Rein-Sehgal model, and instead rely directly on electro-production data for the vector contribution and fit bubble chamber data to determine the remaining parameters for the axial contribution [22,23,24].
+Recently, there is another attempt to further improve the model itself and make it possible to reproduce both electron and neutrino scatterings [22].
+This work is expected to be implemented in the generators soon.
+GiBUU and NuWro generators do not use the Rein-Sehgal model, and instead rely directly on electro-production data for the vector contribution and fit bubble chamber data to determine the remaining parameters for the axial contribution [23-25].
+The dynamical coupled-channel model, which has been developed to simulate various electro- and photo-meson productions, was extended to simulate the neutrino single pion production [26].
+This model is also being implemented and expected to be available in some of the generators in future.